instacart/makara/README.md

 ## Custom error matchers:

-To enable Makara to catch and handle custom errors gracefully (blacklist the connection instead of raising directly), you must add your custom matchers to the `connection_error_matchers` setting to your config file, for example:
+To enable Makara to catch and handle custom errors gracefully (blacklist the connection instead of raising directly), you must add your custom matchers to the `connection_error_matchers` setting of your config file, for example:

 ```yml
 production: